Conflict is normal. All of us have at times had interactions with other people which have not gone as well as we would have liked.

 In the heat of the moment it is easy to forget some common 'rules of thumb' which aid successful communication.
 Good communication is a 3-step process

-- Send clear messages – verbal communication and body language both count.
+- Send clear messages - verbal communication and body language both counts.
 Think about what you want to say and how it may be understood.

 - Receive - what is heard is part fact and part feeling so be clear on both levels.
 When you are listening, pay attention to both facts and feelings.